Dipen-Dedania/mr-emoji/README.md

 ## Mr Emoji
 It's a fork of emoji-mart.
 A main purpose of using this package is to reduce your package size.
+With emoji-mart, bundle sizes will be around <b>600kb+ (minified)</b>.
-With emoji-mart bundle sizes will be around 500kb+ (minified).
+With mr-emoji, bundle sizes will be around <b>250kb (minified)</b>.
+And you will have pretty icons too.
 We have removed few things like, there will be only Apple icons available and you can not change the skin of emoji.
 We have added Parser to detect text with emoji.

+### Smile, you are saving 350kb+ bundle size :)

 ## Installation